Global FeliCa iPhone, FeliCa Pixel, Super Suica and all that

 - September 2018

-Apple announces iPhone XS, iPhone XR with the A12 Bionic powered Express Cards with power reserve feature that is far more important for Japan than any other market, and contactless student ID cards that are FeliCa powered, Japan Transit IC card e-money use tops 7 million transactions a month with a 20% YOY growth rate.
+Apple announces iPhone XS, iPhone XR with the A12 Bionic powered Express Cards with power reserve feature that builds on the global FeliCa feature of previous models, far more important for use in Japan than any other market, Japan Transit IC card e-money use tops 7 million transactions a month with a 20% YOY growth rate.

 - September 2018